kitadai31/revanced-patches-android6-7/README.md

 ## How to patch
 See [[How to build]](https://github.com/kitadai31/revanced-patches-android6-7/wiki/How-to-build) page in documentations.

-Other informations are also available on [[documentations]](https://github.com/kitadai31/revanced-patches-android6-7/wiki) (GitHub Wiki).
+Other information is also available on [[documentations]](https://github.com/kitadai31/revanced-patches-android6-7/wiki) (GitHub Wiki).

 ## About
 The last YouTube app available on Android 6 or 7 is **17.34.36**.